-Worm castings (which are essentially worm manure) are one of the most versatile and effective fertilizers you can buy.
+Worm castings (which are mainly worm manure) are one of the most versatile and practical fertilizers you can buy.
 The digestive system of the worm breaks down organic matter like paper, grains, and food waste, and produces a carbon-rich, easy to apply soil amendment that's packed with benefits.

 Clean and safe to handle